The League’s History

-During the 1980s, the League fought hard to thwart attempts to weaken environmental programs through legislative and regulatory channels and severe federal budget cuts.
-LWV members pushed for strong environmental safeguards in the reauthorization of the Clean Air Act and the Clean Water Act.
+During the 1980s, the League fought hard to thwart attempts to weaken environmental protections through legislative and regulatory channels and severe federal budget cuts.
+League members pushed for strong environmental safeguards in the reauthorization of the Clean Air Act and the Clean Water Act.
 A League-endorsed reauthorization of the Superfund program proved a major step toward continuing the clean-up of the nation’s hazardous waste sites.
 The 1990s and 2000s brought continued pressure to weaken environmental legislation and underfund programs.
-The League has continued to push for strong laws and full program funding for the U.S. Environmental Protection Agency, as well as for the defeat of across-the-Board “regulatory reform” proposals that would weaken environmental protection.
+The League has continued to push for strong laws and full program funding for the U.S. Environmental Protection Agency, as well as for the defeat of across-the-board “regulatory reform” proposals that would weaken environmental protections.

-After beginning its study of air pollution in 1970, the League reached its 1971 position in support of federal air pollution controls on industrial production, government installations, fuels and vehicles, notwithstanding the higher prices and taxes that might result.
+After beginning its study of air pollution in 1970, the League reached its 1971 position in support of federal air pollution controls on industrial production, government installations, fuels and vehicles.
 The position opened the way for League action at the federal, state, regional and local levels.

 Ever since, the League has pressed for full implementation of the Clean Air Act of 1970 and for strengthening amendments, while fighting against attempts to weaken it.
 Early on, the League opposed the continued extension of deadlines for meeting ambient air quality standards and auto-emission standards and supported visibility protection for national parks and the prevention of significant deterioration program to protect air in relatively clean-air areas.